Emblem of Iran: Faravahar

 The Faravahar is one of the best-known symbols of Zoroastrianism.
 This religious-cultural symbol was adopted by the Pahlavi dynasty to represent the Iranian nation, and after the Iranian revolution it has remained in use in contemporary Iranian nationalism.

-The winged disc has a long history in the art and culture of the ancient Near and Middle East.
+The winged disc has a long history in the arts and cultures of ancient West Asia and North Africa.
 Historically, the symbol is influenced by the "winged sun" hieroglyph appearing on Bronze Age royal seals (Luwian SOL SUUS, symbolizing royal power in particular).
 In Neo-Assyrian times, a human bust is added to the disk, the "feather-robed archer" interpreted as symbolizing Ashur.

-It was only during the reign of Darius I and thereafter, that the symbol was combined with a human form above the wings, perhaps representing Darius himself.
+It was only during the reign of Darius the Great and thereafter, that the symbol was combined with a human form above the wings, perhaps representing Darius himself.